-How To Make Tender Juicy Smoked Brisket Recipe – No Traeger!
+Tender Juicy Smoked Brisket Recipe

 If you love smoked brisket, you’ve come to the right place!
 We LOVE to make this smoked brisket recipe for special occasions, and for feeding big crowds!

 This makes a perfectly flavored smoked beef brisket that’s so tender it just falls apart when you cut into it.
 Be sure to print your free recipe card below!
+There are a lot of smoked beef brisket recipes out there, and this is our favorite a more old-fashioned smoked brisket recipe.
+(No fancy smoker needed.)

 I use the entire beef brisket, rub seasonings all over it, smoke it for 4-8 hours, then wrap it in aluminum foil and bake slow and low overnight (9-12 more hours).
 Feeds 15-20 people depending on brisket and portion sizes.
 Serve with BBQ Bacon Baked Beans!